kvasdopil/ui-gen/README.md

 - **Screen.tsx**: Individual screen component managing state, conversation history, and API calls
   - Manages conversation points state (prompt, HTML, title, timestamp for each point)
   - Tracks selected prompt index for output history viewing
+  - **Flexible Layout**: Screen container has flexible width (stretches horizontally) with min-height of 844px
+  - **Dynamic Iframe Height**: Iframe width is fixed at 390px, height adjusts dynamically based on content (minimum 844px)
+  - Uses `postMessage` API to communicate content height from iframe to parent
   - Renders generated UI in iframe based on selected conversation point
   - Extracts and displays screen title from HTML metadata (`<!-- Title: ... -->`) above the screen
+  - **HTML Wrapper**: Simplified implementation with CSS ensuring html, body, and root content element have min-height: 844px
   - Automatically starts generation when created with initial conversation point (for new screens from form)
   - Replaces incomplete conversation points instead of duplicating them (prevents duplicate prompts in history)
   - Adds modification prompts to history immediately (before API response) for better UX